3P0D/3p0d_SurvivalSuite/README.md

 - Clear all transforms.
 ##### Geometry:
 - fix all normals (while in object mode).
+- set origin to selected (in edit mode).
 ##### Parents:
 - make singler user-data (break the link of instances).